 The Long and Arduous Epic Story of the Hero Image

-So if you were thinking that hero images had something to do with comic book characters in capes and gadgets then you are a tad bit far off.
+So if you thought that hero images had something to do with comic book characters in capes and gadgets, then you are a tad bit far off.
 But still, their modern-day purpose in web design can be almost like that of a superhero in that they can save the day.

-But how did the hero image came to be?
+But how did the hero image come to be?
 Where did it start?
 How did it become the hottest trend in web design since popups and splash pages?

 Origins in Traditional Media

 When the idea of hero images first came out, people were a bit worried about it.
 A lot of people say that having a very large image on the front page might not be the best thing to do.
 Others think that it was just a very tacky way to say, “I’m creative.
 Get over it.”

 People forget that hero images, or at least the idea of hero images, have always been in use, even in traditional media.
 When was the last time you visited a newspaper stand?
 They may not be that common these days, but I am pretty sure you can recognize one when you see one.
 Ever noticed how most newspapers are always using large images on the top-half fold of their publications?
 According to some newspapers I know, this is to attract buyers who will be intrigued by the images.
 Some well-known and respectable newspapers use images of people of interest, recent happenings, or emotion-provoking pictures.
 Other, less popular newspapers usually go for racy pictures or controversial images to pique the interest of passers-by.

 Why Use Hero Image in Modern Web Design?